Rock · Beginner

 - E5 and A5, open and fretted

-- A clean, even down-picked punk rhythm
+- A clean down-picked punk rhythm

 The Shape